 The game of hockey provides many teachable moments and some equally valuable life lessons.
-In addition to the on-ice experiences and enjoyment, Hockey Manitoba also recognizes the importance of a strong educational foundation, and each year awards twenty (20) post secondary scholarships to graduating student member athletes.
+In addition to the on-ice experiences and enjoyment, Hockey Manitoba also recognizes the importance of a strong educational foundation, and is proud to award nineteen (19) post secondary scholarships to graduating student member athletes.

 Todd played the game of hockey with tremendous speed and a big heart, never letting size limit his ability to compete.
 A feisty forward in the WHL and with the Lloydminster Blazers of the AJHL, he always played the game with intensity.

 Todd was also assistant captain for Team Manitoba at the 2003 Canada Winter Games in Campbellton - Bathhurst, NB and was named Team Manitoba’s honorary captain for the 2007 Canada Winter Games in Whitehorse, YK.
 He was very well respected by his teammates and achieved success on and off the ice through his hard work, determination and passion for life.